virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 ## Roadmap

-The following part is an overview of all the topics and challanges, that you are going to pass the next view weeks.
+The following part is an overview of all the topics and challenges, that you are going to pass the next few weeks.

 <roadmap-component>